PresidentTree94/form-utils/README.md

 This gets tedious fast — every field needs its own state, its own handler, and manual type coercion.

+## Installation

+I couldn't npm packaging to work, so you install it into a project using `npm install github:PresidentTree94/form-utils`.

 ## Using `useForm`

 `useForm` combines state management and element binding into a single call.
 You define a schema once, and each field gets a `value` and a `setValue` that handles parsing for you.